 It is this story which gives rise to all the thoughts and feelings you have on a golf course.

 Not the game of hitting a little white ball with a stick.

-Just get out there and keep playing.
+Just get out there and keep doing what you are doing.

-If, however you are struggling with your feelings or emotions when you play, it might be time for a look in a different direction.
+If however you are struggling with your feelings or emotions when you play, it might be time for a look in a different direction.

 Rather than thinking about how to change the colour of the toothbrush, which is probably what you have been doing for years, maybe pause for a minute to explore the meaning you have attached to that colour?

 If you would like to have a chat about this idea, or any other aspect of your golf, please feel free to drop me an email.